Full Overview

 Developing countries face multiple social, humanitarian, environmental and structural economic challenges amid a continuing pandemic, renewed efforts to address climate change, and the impact of conflict on fragile nations, communities, infrastructure and supply chains.
-To reflect this, the 2022 awards feature three core categories: Transformation Human Capital Solutions will group entries in healthcare and education, underlining the urgent need to protect and invest in people; Transformational Climate Change Solutions will focus on initiatives in key productive sectors, such as infrastructure, supply chains and agriculture, that address the climate emergency; and Transformational Finance Solutions will highlight the most innovative and effective impact funds that are helping to scale up promising opportunities.
+To reflect this, the 2022 awards feature three core categories: Transformational Human Capital Solutions will group entries in healthcare and education, underlining the urgent need to protect and invest in people; Transformational Climate Change Solutions will focus on initiatives in key productive sectors, such as infrastructure, supply chains and agriculture, that address the climate emergency; and Transformational Finance Solutions will highlight the most innovative impact funds that are helping to scale up promising opportunities.

-Last year’s Gender-Lens Finance category is retained to underline the continuing need to counter discrimination against women and girls and ensure they can contribute to, and be included in, broader economic development.
 The aim across all categories is to recognise and showcase innovation, impact, replicability, financial viability and sustainability.
 The judging panel will look at how organisations are harnessing disruptive technologies and business models to achieve impact and scale.
 Entries are particularly welcome from organisations with initiatives that may provide solutions in fragile and conflict-affected states.

-The 2022 programme will also introduce a special New Frontiers category designed to promote exciting ideas that may not meet the eligibility criteria for the core categories but have the potential, with additional funding, to have a transformational impact on the challenges they are targeting.
-The winner in each category will be announced at a special awards ceremony on 25 October 2022 that will also include the FT/IFC Transformational Business Conference, a major gathering of thought leaders who will explore and debate the issues generated by the Awards.
+The winner in each category will be announced at a special awards ceremony that will also include the FT/IFC Transformational Business Conference, a major gathering of thought leaders who will explore and debate the issues generated by the Awards.

-2022 Categories
+The Categories

-Transformational Climate Change Solutions
+Transformational Climate

 Many developing economies lack the capacity and finance to accelerate the energy transition and generally mitigate the effects of climate change.
 This award recognises initiatives that leverage private sector expertise and finance and new technologies to ensure climate-smart solutions and environmental resilience across key productive sectors, including energy supply, urban and rural infrastructure, mobility networks, green buildings, waste management, manufacturing, logistics, raw material extraction, supply chain management and circularity, agriculture and food and water security.

-Transformational Human Capital Solutions
+Transformational Human

 The impact of the pandemic on communities in developing economies has underlined the urgent need to improve not only health outcomes but also the overall capacity of people to contribute to economic development.
 This award recognises tech-enabled, scalable solutions that boost human capital by improving on the one hand the access, affordability and quality of healthcare, and on the other, the acquisition of education and skills that help young people and current workforces for the demands of increasingly digital economies.
 Initiatives that address the digital divide will also be considered in this category.